Timer.avsi — Overlay a Timer¶

 width of a digit as it replaces the digits.
 (Defaults to

-) - type (string) – either
+false) - type (string) – either

 Overlay the given video with a timer, using the given information.